 In order to build machine learning models for recommendations or search, Retail needs two sets of information:

-Product catalog: Information of the products sold to customers.
-This includes the product title, description, in-stock availability, pricing, and so on.
+Product catalog: Information about the products being recommended to customers.
+This includes the product title, description, in-stock availability, and pricing.

 User events: End user behavior on your website.
-This includes users searching for, viewing, or purchasing a specific item, your website showing users a list of products, and so on.
+This includes events such as when a user views or purchases a specific item, or when your website shows the user a list of products.